 by Brian Tomasik

 I personally value honesty on emotional grounds, such as the tendency of honesty to build strong intimacy with others.
 But I also think honesty is an essential policy for altruists to adopt in their outward-facing work.
 Some of the reasons include improved credibility, capacity to make promises, protection against lie detectors and surveillance, common-sense heuristics, concession to other value systems, and guarding against overconfidence.
-While it seems clear that outright lying is almost never acceptable, there remain shades of gray in deciding when and how much omission of facts can be justified.
+While it seems clear that outright lying to advance an altruistic cause is almost never wise, there remain shades of gray in deciding when and how much omission of facts can be justified.

 - 1 Summary